 No jewellery will be allowed to be worn by any student at any time.
 Any jewellery worn will be confiscated and will be retained by the academy until a nominated adult can collect it.
 Students who do not meet these expectations will be sanctioned in accordance with the behaviour policy.

 Facial and body piercings and extremes of hairstyles including cut and colour are not permitted in the academy.

 Make-up should be discreet and in keeping with a student’s appearance.
 Extreme or excessive make-up is not permitted and any student deemed to be wearing too much make-up will be asked to remove it.
 Students are not permitted to wear nail varnish or nail extensions.
 Please also note that clear retainers are not allowed.

 Please note: Ormiston Denes Academy makes the final decision as to what is or is not acceptable in all aspects of a student’s appearance.
 We are happy to provide guidance where necessary, prior to purchase, should you be unsure.

-Students will need to bring the following equipment to school and this will be checked by form tutors on a daily basis:
+Students will need to bring the following 5 a day equipment to school in a school bag, this will be checked by form tutors on a daily basis:

 Students would also benefit from having;

 Students at Ormiston Denes Academy have earned an international accreditation this academic year, recognising their amazing work in making their school more environmentally friendly and raising eco-awareness in fellow students.
 Eco-Schools is an international education programme that prompts young people to explore sustainability and climate change and take action.
 Students at Ormiston Denes Academy collaborated […]